ronh991/Blender2MSFS2/README.md

 Ron Haertel - 0.42.0 author (super experimental - DO NOT USE FOR PRODUCTION - ALPHA testing only) Ver 0.42.0 - Updated to the latest Khronos version of the blender gltf exporter with the MSFS 2020 specific ASOBO gltf extensions
-New - Pearlescnet - not operational yet
+New - Pearlescnet - operationl
 New - added more UV export data - texture tiling - not operational yet.
 New - FBW - importer - not operational